-David Mancuso is the DJ and creator of the Loft parties in New York.
-He discusses with DiscoMusic.com all about the Loft experience.
-Background on the formation of the New York Record Pool and the dance music scene in the 1970s are all discussed. (b.
+David Mancuso interview: The host of the Loft and the New York Record Pool talks to DiscoMusic.com about the 1970s New York dance music scene and his Loft rent parties. (b.
 October 20, 1944 - d.
 November 14, 2016)

 Written by Bernard Lopez of DiscoMusic.com

 While speaking to David Mancuso it is clear that certain events in his life are paramount to the Loft experience and what he wants to share with others.
 It should come as no surprise that great things can happen when groups of people are brought together with the right music.
 Music promotes a sense of well being and radiates energy, which in turn is reinforced by the group.
 This positive energy is then expended in the form of dancing and social interaction and gives life to a party.
 While one may think that only adults can tap into this energy and well being, nothing could be further from the truth as evidenced by the following story.

 Shortly after the end of World War II in a room in a Catholic orphanage, twenty or so children up to the age of six gather around a table waiting for Sister Alicia to start the festivities.
 She takes care of the children on a daily basis and this is another of the many parties that the nun puts on for them.
 She's decorated the room with balloons and made it look as cheerful as possible.
 In the center of the table she has a record player and a stack of records all set to go.
 Despite the fact that some of the children are too young to even talk, the music is what brings them all together and gives them great pleasure.

 One of those children is David Mancuso, who years later would organize New York's longest running parties known simply as "The Loft."
 Mancuso explains to DiscoMusic.com,

 There was one room where these childhood parties would be held-I didn't remember the room, but forty years later when I saw the pictures of the room, they were geographically the same layout almost to the "T" of my Loft.